I didn't wake up this morning craving grilled cabbage and bacon.

 Tough to explain, but easy to enjoy.

 Give this dish a shot the next time you fire up the grill.
-It would be a wonderful side dish to cook in your air fryer with a juicy steak too!
+It's delicious with this rotisserie chicken salad, and would be a wonderful side dish to cook in your air fryer with a juicy steak too!